 What about artificial sweeteners?

 As long as they don’t spike your blood sugar, they are allowed.
 You can use the herb stevia or the artificial sweetener Splenda.
-I haven’t experimented with agave nectar, but that is probably an option too.
+I haven’t experimented with agave nectar, because I’ve read mixed messages about whether it spikes your blood sugar.
 Aspartame spikes your blood sugar, plus it has some other questionable health concerns, so it is not recommended.
 Maltitol is allowed since it does not raise your blood sugar.
 Unfortunately, though, if you eat it in any serious amount you are likely to get really bad gas.
 Really bad.
-Eat it only when you are planning on being alone.
+Eat maltitol only when you are planning on being alone.

 What about fruit?

 Fruit is pretty high in sugar, but does contain a lot of vitamins and nutrients.
 You can sneak some in, but you need to think of it as a bit of a treat.
 Avoid drinking fruit juice (a can of fruit juice has the same amount of sugar as a can of soda).
 Eat the whole fruit, which contains fibre, because it doesn’t spike your blood sugar as much as juice.
 And check the glycemic index of the fruits — apples and berries are much less sugary than tropical fruits and oranges.
 Avoid bananas altogether.
 Lemons, limes, and cranberries are fine, since they don’t contain any sugar.
 But while you are trying to lose weight, try to eat more veggies and less fruits.
 When you reach your goal weight, incorporate more fruit back into your diet.

 What kind of hidden sugars do I need to look out for?